To understand contractor mortgages, you first have to understand contracting. That may, and should, sound obvious.

 - their work history is relevant;

-Tick all those boxes and even newbies can qualify for the same contractor mortgage underwriting process as contractors who’ve been operating for years.
+Tick all those boxes and you’re onto a winner.
+Newbies and long-standing contractors can qualify for the same contractor mortgage underwriting process.

 What type of mortgages are out there for contractors?

-Yes, it can be a little longer if the lender is running a promotion.
-But the delay for you will be a lot less than permies going through the main mortgage application process.
+Yes, it can take a little longer if the lender your broker approaches is running a promotion.
+But the delay for you will be a lot less than for permies going through the same lender.